June 25, 2025 (5mo ago) — last updated November 11, 2025 (19d ago)

 • Start with five minutes daily and increase gradually.

-4. Read Regularly and Continuously Learn
+4. Read Regularly and Apply What You Learn

 How to implement: